Identify what GDP stands for

 Explain how having a strong connection to the local community improves human wellbeing

-Communities combat loneliness, offer collective support and provide a sense of belonging improving a person's emotional health as they experience more joy and social health as they learn to bond with others.
+Communities combat loneliness, offer collective support and provide a sense of belonging.
+These improve a person's emotional health as they experience more joy.
+They also improve one's social health as they learn to bond with others.

 Describe how rising sea levels impact human wellbeing